Skip to content

 Monitoring & Observability

-The observability stack provides metrics, dashboards, and centralized logging for the entire cluster.
+The observability stack provides dashboards and centralized logging for the entire cluster.

 Stack components